 James Ross, conductor

 James Ross studied at London’s Southbank International School and won scholarships to Harrow School in London and Christ Church, Oxford University, where he studied Modern History and Music: his doctorate on French Opera, Politics and the Press was awarded the Sir Donald Tovey Prize.
-Training first as a violinist and studying singing, he was a 1998 BBC Philharmonic Conducting Competition finalist; since then he has conducted in sixteen countries throughout Asia, Europe and North America.
+Training first as a violinist and studying singing, he was a 1998 BBC Philharmonic Conducting Competition finalist; since then he has conducted in seventeen countries throughout Asia, Europe, Africa and North America.
 In the UK he has performed at The Royal Festival Hall, Royal Albert Hall, St John’s Smith Square, at Westminster Abbey for HM Queen Elizabeth II, Symphony Hall Birmingham, and the Sheldonian Theatre Oxford, where he conducted Beethoven’s Ninth Symphony for its 350th anniversary concert.
 James Ross has been SSO's Music Director since 2007.

 Amongst over 1,000 works conducted are the complete symphonies of Beethoven, Brahms, Mendelssohn, Schumann and Tchaikovsky, operas by Bizet, Britten, Janačék, Mozart, Puccini, Tchaikovsky, Verdi and Wagner, and ballet scores by Bartók, Debussy, Glazunov, Ravel, Roussel, Satie and Stravinsky.
 Singers with whom he has worked include Sir Thomas Allen, Dmitri Hvorostovsky, Olga Borodina, Danielle de Niese and the UK National Opera Studio.
 Numerous first performances include concerts in collaboration with City of London Sinfonia and the UK Arts Council, and at London’s Saatchi Gallery with Philharmonia Orchestra members.
 Projects include working on Longborough Festival Opera’s Ring cycle, conducting at the Commonwealth Heads of Government Meeting in Sri Lanka and in Malta in collaboration with Purcell and Chetham’s Schools, the Royal Academy of Music and Royal Over-Seas League, conducting at the Piccolo Teatro Milano, and for the Center for Contemporary Opera in New York.